WeCanCodeIT/CSlides/src/fundamentals/for-loops/index.md

 ## Some useful ideas

-- Another useful application of a for loop is perfoming math calculations.
+- Another useful application of a for loop is performing math calculations.

-- Lets look at how we can easliy perf many math functions.
+- Let's look at how we can easily perform many math functions.

 <pre><code class="language-C#" data-noescape>
 int sum = 1;